azdavis/millet/docs/tokens.md

 ```

 Val declarations may be made recursive with `rec`, but only if the expression is a `fn` literal.
 In this case, usually `fun` is preferred anyway.

+`val` can also be used in signature specifications.

 ## `as`